 February 14th isn’t just Valentine’s Day.
 It’s also Pet Theft Awareness Day–a day to make sure dog owners know the dangers dognappers present to their pooches.
 In honor of this day, we’re spreading the word to help dog lovers make good decisions that can reduce the risk of pet theft.

-Here are a few steps you can take to prevent your pooch from being a target of dognappers.
+In honor of Pet Theft Awareness Day, here are a police officer’s tips to prevent your pooch from being a target of dognappers.

 Never Leave Your Dog Unsupervised Outdoors

-Such was the case in the recent and much publicized case of Princess, a service Chihuahua reported stolen in Toronto, Canada.
-Her human tied her outside a McDonald’s while she ran in to grab a coffee.
+Such was the case in the much publicized case of Princess, a service Chihuahua reported stolen in Toronto, Canada.
+Her human tied her outside of a McDonald’s while she ran in to grab a coffee.
 When she came back, Princess was gone.
 Thieves unclipped the dog from her harness.